StrikingLoo/strikingloo.github.io/wiki/nutrition.md

 > You lose about 6 milligrams of calcium for every 100 milligrams of caffeine (100 grams of milk: 113mg calcium so not too troublesome, even at 30% absortion rates).

+---

+Selenium has a possitive impact on your thyroid.
+You get a little from dairy (one cup of milk -240ml-: 5\~10 mcg).
+Adults 20\~50 should get 55 mcg/day.
+Brazil nuts provide 68\~91 mcg per nut.
+Going over 400 mcg can have _severe_ impact on your health.

 ### Related Reading